-Figure 3: Impulse Response Functions of UK Economic Variables with respect to an Economic Policy Uncertainty Shock from a Bayesian VAR with the Lenza and Primiceri (2020) Adjustment infection rates delivers a sensible degree of posterior uncertainty within the impulse response functions.
-The shocks to EPU result in a statistically significant contraction in GDP growth which lasts around 12 months.
+Scaling the VAR's covariance matrix during the period associated with the accelerating infection rates delivers a sensible degree of posterior uncertainty within the impulse response functions.
+Unlike those reported in Figure 2, the impulse response functions in Figure 3 provide economically and statistically significant evidence that the shocks to EPU result in a contraction in GDP growth which lasts around 12 months.
 They also cause inflation and Divisia money growth to fall, while increasing financial stress.
 In general, the transmissions we observe here make sense economically.
-However, the long-term responses of the macroeconomic and financial variables to EPU shocks lack economic and statistical significance.
+We posit that this is evidence of a precautionary savings channel of transmission of EPU shocks to the real economy.
+An increase in economic policy uncertainty which also results in deterioration of financial conditions could lead households and firms to reduce their consumption and investment, thereby reducing GDP growth and CPI inflation.
+This interpretation is consistent with empirical evidence in Davies and Studnicka (2018) and Bloom et al. (2019).
+Note, however, that the long-term responses of the macroeconomic and financial variables to EPU shocks lack economic and statistical significance.